AkankshaNarula/YourDoc/README.md

 ### DeepLabV3 Model for Tuberculosis Segmentation

 DeepLabV3 represents a state-of-the-art architecture for semantic image segmentation that leverages atrous (dilated) convolutions and spatial pyramid pooling to effectively capture multi-scale contextual information.
 The implementation employs a ResNet-101 backbone pre-trained on ImageNet, which we fine-tuned specifically for tuberculosis detection in chest X-rays.
+The model segments the lung region mask which is applied to original x-ray, to extract features like lung area, left-right lung ratio which are then provided to llm via agent to perform the classification.

 #### DeepLabV3 Loss Curve
 ![DeepLabV3 Loss Curve](assets/tb1.png)